MehdiBoukhobza/Memora_V2/README.md

    the Username has to be: root
    the Password has to be: 18461860

-2- Open the sql file nammed: "Database Memora App" in MySQL
+2- Open the sql file named: "Database Memora App" in MySQL

 3- Execute the script